nobuoimada/test/fosdem2019_license_tools_panel.md

 # Making Sense of so many License Compliance Tools

 - This is an unofficial transcript from “Making Sense of so many License Compliance Tools” panel discussion held on Feb.
-2nd, 2019 at FOSDEM 2019 in Brussels.
+2nd, 2019 at [FOSDEM 2019](https://fosdem.org/2019/).

 - This transcript is licensed under the Creative Commons Attribution 2.0 Belgium Licence, which is the same license as [the original video](https://fosdem.org/2019/schedule/event/license_tools_panel/) is licensed.